fayetteklaassen/fayetteklaassen.github.io/about.md

 permalink: /about/
 ---

-I am a PhD candidate in the Methods and Statistics department (faculty of Social Sciences) at Utrecht University.
+In september 2015 I started as a PhD candidate at the Methodology and Statistics Department of Utrecht University.
+Here you can find an overview of my research and presentations.

 ### Contact me